Qiskit/qiskit/CONTRIBUTING.md

 Python.
 For example `tox -e lint && tox -epy311`.
 If you want to run the tests for a specific supported version of Python replace py311 with py37, py38, py39, or py310.

+If you find that tests in [`./test/python/visualization/test_circuit_drawer.py`](./test/python/visualization/test_circuit_drawer.py) fail you may be missing some [optional dependencies for the circuit drawer](#optional-dependencies-for-testing-the-circuit-drawer).

 If you just want to run a subset of tests you can pass a selection regex to the test runner.
 For example, if you want to run all tests that have "dag" in